Enrique Sanz de Santamaría: Education

 Sanz de Santamaría has a B.S. degree in Marketing and Advertising from the University of Politécnico Grancolombiano and a master's degree in Sports Event Marketing and Management from New York University in 1999.
-Since then, he has furthered his studies with training courses and professional seminars that have complemented his expertise in the field.

 Career

 He has been closely related to the football world at a personal level since childhood and for the past 15 years at a professional level.

-Responsible for business development activities on different roles within the CONCACAF region at Traffic Sports USA, a leading soccer marketing company in Latin America, he consolidated and managed relationships with FIFA and CONCACAF representatives and Federations for over a decade.
+Responsible for business development activities in different roles within the CONCACAF region at Traffic Sports USA, a leading soccer marketing company in Latin America, he consolidated and managed relationships with FIFA and CONCACAF representatives and Federations for over a decade.

-Overseeing a team of almost 50 people in marketing, finance, human resources and operations, Sanz de Santamaría emerged as a well-rounded professional within the world of sports and, more specifically, the football field.

-After a nourishing time at his current position as Vice President of Traffic Sports USA, where he was heading the region since 2005, he has accepted the challenge of stepping into the CONCACAF organization as its General Secretary.

 During his time with Traffic Sports USA, he became part of the team who laid the foundation of NASL (North American Soccer League) in the U.S.

-He also worked in a team that founded various football clubs (Atlanta Silverbacks, Carolina RailHawks, and Fort Lauderdale Strikers) and was crucial in the development of players in the region.
+He worked in a team that founded various football clubs (Atlanta Silverbacks, Carolina RailHawks, and Fort Lauderdale Strikers) and was crucial in the development of players in the region.

-Prior to his latest position, Sanz de Santamaría was founder and CEO of Media Sports Marketing, a football marketing agency, and Vice President of Interforever Sports, a premier soccer marketing company in the CONCACAF region.
+Prior to his latest position, Sanz de Santamaría was the founder and CEO of Media Sports Marketing, a football marketing agency, and Vice President of Interforever Sports, a premier soccer marketing company in the CONCACAF region.
 Interforever had sold television rights to competitions such as the Caribbean Cup.

 Corruption case

 Enrique Sanz had been one of the protagonists of the largest football bribery case ever discovered in North America.
 Brazilian José Hawilla, owner and founder of Traffic Group, founded his North American subsidiary in 2003, headed by Aaron Davidson.
 Davidson hired Enrique Sanz as his deputy.
-His job was to pay huge bribes to top U.S. decision makers, so they copied the company’s South American operating model in the U.S. The bribed officials then gave the marketing rights to major sporting events to them.
-When Enrique Sanz's role in the bribery cases was revealed in 2014 in connection with Hawilla's more than $ 100 million bribery case, he also began working closely with the FBI to commute his sentence and testifying against Davidson, who was arrested on May 6, 2015 as a result.
+His job was to pay huge bribes to top U.S. decision-makers, so they copied the company’s South American operating model in the U.S. The bribed officials then gave the marketing rights to major sporting events to them.
+When Enrique Sanz's role in the bribery cases was revealed in 2014 in connection with Hawilla's more than $100 million bribery case, he also began working closely with the FBI to commute his sentence and testify against Davidson, who was arrested on May 6, 2015, as a result.